The best places to stand up paddleboard near Calgary (and where to rent SUPs!)

 Vermilion Lakes, Banff

 Vermilion Lakes is the place to go for postcard perfect pictures of Mount Rundle.
 Park at the first lake as the water is deeper here.
 If it’s looking shallow, use a short fin (or remove your fin) so it doesn’t drag in the mud.
-We love birdwatching and looking for wildlife on the shore.
+We love birdwatching and looking for wildlife along the shore.
 Note that there is a sulphur smell in the water and the bottom is sticky mud, so this is not a swimming lake.

 NOTE: A self-certification permit is required to paddle in Banff National Park.
 Violators could be fined up to $25,000.